Santa Barbara Solar System Ride

 2016-05-10-santa-barbara-solar-system-ride.markdown

-I was inspired by a model at Anza Borrego State Park which had 3-dimensional models of the Rocks move, others don’t.
+I was inspired by a model at Anza Borrego State Park which had 3-dimensional models of the cycle.
 To do it our way we settled on using chalk to draw the planets along the Obern Trail.
 This is a popular carless path that helps link Santa Barbara to Goleta and sees pretty heavy traffic during rush hour.

-We decided to use thick paper, but I wonder if it did more harm to my surprise, the ordinance to ban scooter share companies passed.
+We decided to go a little strange.
 Using this as the scale, we ended up with a ratio of about 0.245mi/AU

 2016-05-10-santa-barbara-solar-system-ride.markdown